 A. Administrative Resolution: A process for resolving complaints in which the COD Chair and OSCCS review documents submitted by the complainant and the respondent.
 In an administrative resolution regarding an individual student, the highest status sanction available is probation without a transcript notation, along with other possible sanctions to educate the respondent.
 In an administrative resolution regarding a student organization, the highest status sanction available is organizational probation, along with other possible sanctions to educate the respondent.

-B. Advisor: The complainant and the respondent each may have one advisor, who may be any person of their choice except a member of the media or an attorney, with the exception that attorneys are permitted to serve as advisors to complainants and respondents in cases involving allegations of sexual misconduct, intimate partner violence, or stalking.
+B. Advisor: The complainant and the respondent each may have one advisor, who may be any person of their choice except a member of the media or an attorney, with the exception that attorneys are permitted to serve as advisors to complainants and respondents in cases involving allegations of sexual misconduct, sexual harassment, intimate partner violence, or stalking, including Title IX Sexual Harassment.
 Attorneys are not permitted to serve as advisors in any other type of case.
-The advisor may assist either party in preparing their case and in accompanying the party in a hearing.
-Both parties have equal rights to having an advisor present.
+The advisor may assist either party in preparing their case and in accompanying the party at any meeting or in any hearing.
+Both parties have equal rights to have an advisor present.
 Advisors may not serve as witnesses and are typically not permitted to address the COD, other parties, or witnesses.
 Exceptions are rarely made and are allowed only by the Chair.
 Parties are responsible for contacting and for arranging the participation of their advisors.